ZzyzxIsAlreadyTaken/myLinks/README.md

 # my-links

 ## Summary

-Short summary on functionality and used technologies.
+MyLinks web part
+Links list editable for each user.
+Admin links that is only editable for admins and that is pushed for each user.

 [picture of the solution in action, if possible]